Kim Hartman

 Radio plays include Lord Sky, Mary Yellan in Jamaica Inn, Daisy Chain, a Sapphire and Steel audio drama and an audio book entitled The Worst Street in London.

 Hartman presented a travel programme shown on Travel Channel (UK), Cruising to the Northern Lights.

+In June 2023, Hartman appeared in an episode of the BBC soap opera Doctors as Bernadette Hilsum.